-- 4. Encourage hunter participation in programs: Low hunter participation in some communities reduces confidence in harvest estimates and trend in caribou body condition.
-The Board recommends that Parties encourage their hunters to participate in harvest-data collection and body-condition monitoring programs. - 5.
-Communicate clear messaging regarding regulations and harvesting rights: Confusion exists around the application of hunting regulations and harvesting rights in various locations in the NWT and Yukon.
-The Board recommends that relevant Parties clarify matters related to regulations and harvesting rights, such as: - PCH harvesting rights in locations where there are herd overlaps; - Dempster Highway regulations in NWT and Yukon; and - Gwich'in and Inuvialuit harvesting rights of all species along the Dempster Highway.
+2. Encourage hunter participation in programs: Low hunter participation in some communities reduces confidence in harvest estimates and trend in caribou body condition.
+The Board recommends that Parties encourage their hunters to participate in harvest-data collection and body-condition monitoring programs.

+3. Hunter education: Concerns were raised about hunter ethics and behaviours, including gutting caribou on the highway.
+The Board will continue to work with Parties to address these issues through appropriate hunter education and communications.